a11yus/HimalayaUSA/README.md

 ## Demo

-Here you can have a Look on our site himalyausa.com : https://github.com/a11yus/proud-tin-7411
+Here you can have a Look on our source Code himalyausa.com : https://github.com/a11yus/proud-tin-7411

+## Deployment
+Do check our website : https://himalayacs8853.netlify.app

 ## some snippets from our work